1. What is specialized care?

 4. Who is responsible for the development, maintenance, and administration of the specialized care rate setting system in California?

 The Specialized Care Increments for each county are posted below.
 The last requested Specialized Care Increment rate change occurred in 2008.
 The Specialized Care Increment does not receive a cost-of-living adjustment.
 Many of the counties Specialized Care Rate Programs listed below have foster care basic rates that do not include recent cost of living increases.
-You can go to ACL 15-58 and ACL 15-58E to see the current foster care basic rates.
+You can go to ACL 16-57 to see the current foster care basic rates.
 The Specialized Care Rate is calculated by taking the current foster care basic rate and adding the Specialized Care Increment of the county to determine that county’s current Specialized Care Rate.

 Please contact the local Child Welfare Agency Representative for questions pertaining to the specialized care rates.